aramcap/alis/README.md

 # ALIS (Arch Linux Install Script)

-## Installs unattended, automated and customized Arch Linux system.
+## Install unattended, automated and customized Arch Linux system.

 This repository is forked from picodotdev/alis with certains changes.
 You can read this changes on [CHANGES](https://github.com/aramcap/alis/blob/master/CHANGES) file.
 Thanks to Picotodev for your work!